sam95/js-for-newbies-3/Closures.md

     return counter;
 }
 ```
-Oops, there are a lot of problems with the above code too, `plus()` is visible only to the `add()` function.
-How are we gonna call it from outside?
+Oops, there are a lot of problems with the above code too, `plus()` is visible only to the `add()` function 👊.
+How are we gonna call it from outside? 😓

 Also, we need to find a way to execute the below line only once.
-That is a big problem too.
+That is a big problem too. 😪
 ```javascript
 var counter = 0;
 ```

-So how do we approach this? **`closures`** to the rescue.
+So how do we approach this? 😴 **`closures`** to the rescue.
 ```javascript
 var add = function () {
     var counter = 0;